LedgerProject/nym-pcc/README.md

 > **Note:** the local dev server runs on HTTPS because this is the only way the camera video stream is allowed to be consumed by the browser's script

+If you want to play around with the app without building it you can do so here (https://nym-pcc.vercel.app/)

 ## Coconut CLI and WASM playground

 A CLI for experimenting with Coconut can be found in [packages/coconut-cli](packages/coconut-cli) with a similar tool that runs the Coconut WASM package in the browser ([packages/coconut-wasm/www](packages/coconut-wasm/www)).